 So if you’re living in Germany and missing the authentic flavors of Mexico and need this recipe right now, plus willing to fork-out a few euros, you can order the chiles online at amazon.de.
 If you’re living in the USA, you have more options and can use amazon.com or pick them up at any grocery store.

 This recipe was straightforward, but of course, I added a few of my own tweaks and additions.
 The flavors were so bold yet not killer spicy hot.
 The ancho and guajillo peppers, with their robust flavors, don’t burn twice if you know what I mean.
 I added a chipotle pepper since I love their smoky flavor and a little bit more heat.
 I also added coconut vinegar, which I use for dressings and savory dishes.
 It worked great, but white vinegar does too.
+Be sure to shred the meat with two forks before serving.
+I used my kitchen scissors and snipped it into pieces.

 Thanks to those who contributed and helped me find my way with this dynamic, delicious, and fantastic recipe.
 Oh, by the way, my husband is German, and “spicy hot” is not in their vocabulary or most dishes.
 With his first bite, his response was “delicious,” and he suggested using the leftovers as the base for German Goulash!
 LOL, seriously, I did!
 A few days later, I added potatoes, carrots, and a 1/2 cup of diced red pepper.
 It was the best German Goulash I have ever tasted!